sumn2u/learn-javascript/en/interview-questions/basic-level.md

 ```

-As one can see in the code above, we have transformed the function multiply(a,b) to a function curriedMultiply , which takes in one parameter at a time.
+As one can see in the code above, we have transformed the `function multiply(a,b)` to a function `curriedMultiply`, which takes in one parameter at a time.

 ### 4.4.
 What are some advantages of using External JavaScript?

-**Answer:** External JavaScript is the JavaScript Code (script) written in a separate file with the extension.js, and then we link that file inside the `<head>` or `<body>` element of the HTML file where the code is to be placed.
+**Answer:** External JavaScript is the JavaScript Code (script) written in a separate file with the `extension.js`, and then we link that file inside the `<head>` or `<body>` element of the HTML file where the code is to be placed.

 Some advantages of external javascript are: